Events

 An Unexpected Passion for Birds

-Presented by John Snell, Anchor, Fox 8 News
+Presenter John Snell, Anchor, Fox 8 News

 FOX 8 Anchor John Snell shares how photography inspired an unexpected passion for birding in South Louisiana.
 He also details the state’s efforts to restore its rapidly eroding wetlands.